The-going/evlproject/content/dovetail/altsched.md

 {{< /mermaid >}}

-In the flowchart above, `handle_pipelined_syscall()` should return zero if it wants Dovetail to propagate the unhandled system call down the pipeline, non-zero if the request was handled.
-The propagation is carried out:
+In the flowchart above, `handle_pipelined_syscall()` should return zero if it wants Dovetail to propagate an unhandled system call down the pipeline at each of the two possible steps, non-zero if the request was handled.
+Branching to the in-band user mode exit code ensures that any pending (in-band) signal is delivered to the current task and rescheduling opportunities are taken when (in-band) kernel preemption is enabled.

-- first by re-running `handle_pipelined_syscall()` in the in-band context coming from the out-of-band one.

-- then by passing the syscall to the regular in-band system call handler in the assembly entry code eventually, if it remained unhandled by `handle_pipelined_syscall()`.

-Interrupts are **enabled** in the CPU when any of these handlers is called.
+Interrupts are always **enabled** in the CPU when any of these handlers is called.

 {{% notice note %}}
 The core may need to switch the calling task to the converse execution